 Many English-second language authors find it quite difficult to write concisely, because they cannot find appropriate words to substitute long phrases.
 In fact, conforming to a given word count limit is difficult for native English speakers as well because they usually have so much to say and have to remember to keep it short.

 It’s best to keep the journal requirements in mind and try to write concisely when you are drafting your manuscript itself.
 After you’ve written your first draft, you can look through your manuscript critically to identify text that can be made more concise and sentences that can be shortened.

-Here are some tips to keep your manuscript concise.
+Here are 10 tips to keep your manuscript concise:

 1. Look out for sentences beginning with “there is a previous study on,” “it has been reported that,” or similar phrases.
 Such sentences should be accompanied by reference citations, which make the above phrases redundant.
 These phrases can be deleted, leaving only the citation.

 Original: It has been reported that the incidence of Alzheimer’s disease increases with age (Rogue et al., 2004).
 (17 words)

 It has been reported that tThe incidence of Alzheimer’s disease increases with age (Rogue et al., 2004).
 (12 words)